semrush/intergalactic/website/docs/components/select/select.md

 ### Search

-If the user searches for something and clicks "Select all" or "Deselect all", all found results will be selected or deselected.
+If the user searches for something and clicks **Select all** or **Deselect all**, all found results will be selected or deselected.
 Other values, those that haven’t been searched for, don’t change their state.

-For example, if the user has selected the "Gunship" and then searches for the "A" bands, then clicks "Select all", three more visible bands will be selected.
+For example, if the user has selected the "Gunship" and then searches for the "A" bands, then clicks **Select all**, three more visible bands will be selected.
 As a result, four values will be marked as selected (three bands that start with "A" and the previously checked "Gunship").

 ![](static/multiselect-something-found.png)

-Don’t show "Select all" or "Deselect all" at the time when the user has searched and got no results.
+Don’t show **Select all** or **Deselect all** when the user has searched and got no results.

 ![](static/multiselect-nothing-found.png)